asu-ke-web-services/wordpress-news-kiosk-plugin/README.md

 * Keyword is the category name they belong to
   `For example Keyword can be: Energy or food systems but not deforestation`

-Note: If you are on multi-site you need to access below lines to .htaccess file
+Note: If you are on multi-site you need to add below lines to .htaccess file

 ```
 RewriteRule ^kiosk/twitter/limit/([^/]*)? /wp-content/plugins/wordpress-news-kiosk-plugin/pages/views/kiosk-tweets-presenter.php?limit=$1 [QSA,L]
 RewriteRule ^kiosk/weather/location=([^/]*)? /wp-content/plugins/wordpress-news-kiosk-plugin/pages/views/kiosk-weather-presenter.php?
 [QSA,L]

 ```